nixworks/public/news/2005/06/1/README.md

 ##### Australia
 ### [ In Australia, embassy of Indonesia was closed after it received a package containing suspected "biological agent".
 The case is probably related to the sentence of Schapelle Corby ](/news/2005/06/1/in-australia-embassy-of-indonesia-was-closed-after-it-received-a-package-containing-suspected-biological-agent-the-case-is-probably-rel.md)
-_Context: embassy of Indonesia was closed, Schapelle Corby, Australia_
+_Context: Australia, Schapelle Corby, embassy of Indonesia was closed_

 ##### Netherlands
 ### [ In the Netherlands, a national referendum on ratification of the European Constitution results in its rejection by a substantial margin. ](/news/2005/06/1/in-the-netherlands-a-national-referendum-on-ratification-of-the-european-constitution-results-in-its-rejection-by-a-substantial-margin.md)